Symplectic cuts and open/closed strings I: Introduction

 To illustrate this point, let us consider the quantum volume of a space-filling brane in the resolved conifold (the computation can be found in Section~\ref{s:conifold}) \be \ee This expression is suitable near the large volume point $t\to+\infty$, as ${}_2F_1$'s can be expanded as a power series in $\eu^{-t}$.
 However, as we show in Section~\ref{s:conifold}, using analytic continuation it is possible to write an equivalent expression suitable for expansion near the conifold point $t\to 0$

 The quantum volume $\cF^D$ and its splitting \eqref{eq:FD-split-intro} have remarkable analytic properties in $\bt$.
 On the one hand, both $ \cF_{\semicl}^D(\bt,\e)$ and $\cF_\inst^D(\bt,\e)$ feature jumps across different phases of $\bt$.
 On the other hand, analytic continuation between \eqref{eq:conifold-FD-1-intro}-\eqref{eq:conifold-FD-2-intro} makes it manifest that the full expression for $\cF^D(\bt,\e) $ extends smoothly across all phases.
 This involves highly nontrivial cancellations in the jumps, whose physical origin can be traced to worldsheet instantons of vanishing size.
-It is worth noting that \emph{both} equivariance and worldsheet instanton effects are essential to the unification of quantum volumes into globally defined objects.
+It is worth noting that \emph{both} equivariance and worldsheet instanton effects play essential roles in the unification of quantum volumes into globally defined objects.
+While the former is a necessary regulator, classical equivariant volumes do not extend analytically across the moduli space.
+It is the resummation of instanton corrections to all orders that promotes classical equivariant volumes to global analytic functions.

 To illustrate the other main results of the paper we switch to \eGLSM~with target manifolds defined by symplectic cuts of $X$. \footnote{This makes sense thanks to functoriality of the symplectic cutting and gluing operations.} Let $X_0 = X\sslash U(1)$ be the quotient manifold along which the cut is performed, in the example of Figure~\ref{fig:intro-ex} this is a $U(1)^2$ fibration over the hyperplane.
 The quantum volume, which is defined by an \eGLSM~with target space $X_0$, will be denoted $\cH^D(\bt,c,\e)$ and will play a central role throughout the paper. \footnote{Here $c$ is the $U(1)$ moment map parameter corresponding to the transverse position of the hyperplane.} Exact all-instanton expressions for $\cH^D$ can be found in the main body of the paper for all examples that we consider.
 There is a natural splitting \be \cH^D(\bt,c,\e) = \cH_{\semicl}^D(\bt,c,\e) + \cH_\inst^D(\bt,c,\e) \,. \ee into the semiclassical volume $\cH_{\semicl}^D \sim\vol_\e(X_0)+\dots$, and instanton corrections $\cH_\inst^D$ of order $\eu^{-k \, c - \beta\cdot\bt}$.
 Similarly to the case of $\cF^D$, also the splitting \eqref{eq:HD-splitting-intro} of $\cH^D$ features remarkable analytic properties.
 Both the classical equivariant volume $ \cH_{\semicl}^D(\bt,c,\e)$ and the instanton corrections $\cH_\inst^D(\bt,c,\e)$ feature jumps across different phases of $(\bt,c)$.
 However the full expression for $\cH^D(\bt,c,\e) $ extends smoothly across all phases, thanks to delicate cancellations of the jumps from each piece.